 The next day Landmannalaugar was on our schedule – and unfortunately the weather had not really improved over night.
 So we went in drizzle, which changed from time to time to a pouring rain, with only short sunny intervalls in between.
 Nevertheless, the beauty of this extraordinary landscape can be admired under every weather condition:

-On the right side there is the “swimming pool area”, the part of the river that’s nicely warm and used for bathing:
+On the right side there is the “swimming pool area”, the part of the river that’s nicely warm and used for outdoor bathing:

 You will have to leave your clothes at the wooden stage.
 After bathing, most people just took their clothes and ran back to the cabins in order to get to the hot showers as fast as possible…